scverse/scanpy/README.md

 Download or clone the repository - green button on top of the page - and `cd` into its root directory.
 Type `pip install -e .` and you can immediately work with the top-level command `scanpy` in any directory (more info [here](#install)).

-Packages you might need (all default in [Anaconda](https://www.continuum.io/downloads)) can be easily installed using [Miniconda](http://conda.pydata.org/miniconda.html).
-Then run `conda install scipy matplotlib h5py scikit-learn pandas xlrd enum34`.
-Scanpy is written in Python 3 and compatible with Python 2.

 #### Data of [Moignard *et al.* (2015)](#ref_moignard15) <a id="moignard15"></a>